go-task/task/docs/docs/usage.md

 Create a file called `Taskfile.yml` in the root of your project.
 The `cmds` attribute should contain the commands of a task.
-The example below allows compiling a Go app and uses [Minify][minify] to concat and minify multiple CSS files into a single one.
+The example below allows compiling a Go app and uses [esbuild](https://esbuild.github.io/) to concat and minify multiple CSS files into a single one.

 ```yaml